weinstockj/parquet2bcf/README.md

 # parquet2bcf

-This project reads variant data from a Parquet file, processes it, and writes the results to a BCF (Binary Call Format) file.
+This project reads variant data from a Parquet file and writes the results to a BCF (Binary Call Format) file.

-## Features

-- Reads variant data from a Parquet file.
-There is one row per non-reference genotype.
-- Writes the processed data to a BCF file.
+The input Parquet file should contain variant data in the following format:
+    Columns:
+        - `chrom`: Chromosome name.
+        - `pos`: Position on the chromosome.
+        - `ref`: Reference allele.
+        - `alt`: Alternate allele.
+        - `eid`: Numeric sample ID.

+There should be one row per non-reference genotype, i.e., this is a sparse representation of the genotypes since homozygous reference genotypes are not included.

 ## Installation